John Bull's Other Island: Plot

-The play deals with Larry Doyle, originally from Ireland, but who has adopted English cultural customs and manners to fit in in England and Tom Broadbent, his English business partner.
+The play deals with Larry Doyle, originally from Ireland, who has adopted English cultural customs and manners to find his place in England and Tom Broadbent, his English business partner.
 They are civil engineers who run a firm in London.
 They go to Roscullen, where Doyle was born, to develop some land.

 Doyle has no illusions about Ireland while Broadbent is taken with the romance of the place.
 Broadbent, a lively man who is seemingly not always aware of the impression he makes, becomes a favourite of the people.
 Before the play is over, it is clear he will marry Nora Reilly, the woman waiting for Doyle (who is more than happy to let her go) and become the area's candidate for Parliament after Doyle refuses to stand.
-Doyle has also 'called in' all his loans given "so easily" to the locals against their homes and intends (as he had planned all along) to make the village into an amusement park.
+The syndicate for which Broadbent and Doyle work will foreclose on strategically unwise loans to the locals against their homes and make the village into a hotel and golf resort.

 Another major character is the defrocked priest Peter (Father) Keegan, the political and temperamental opposite of Broadbent, who becomes suspicious of him upon his arrival and warns the locals against him.